ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

     tag:Environment: dev
     instance-state-name : running

-    # This selects only instances with tag `Environment` tag set to `dev` and `qa` ans specific security group id.
+    # This selects only instances with tag `Environment` tag set to `dev` and `qa` and specific security group id.
     tag:Environment:
       - dev
       - qa
     instance.group-id: sg-xxxxxxxx

-    # This selects only instances with tag `Name` fuflfilling specific conditions.
+    # This selects only instances with tag `Name` fulfilling specific conditions.
     - tag:Name:
       - dev-*
       - share-resource